GOP legislator apologizes after recording reveals comments disparaging opponent’s race, sexuality

 The news conference used official state government resources, and while Davis and Welch both denied their event was political in nature, both referenced the upcoming election between Grant and Beal repeatedly.

-Welch also mentioned Grant’s donors and said any who were upset by her comments may want their money back.
+Davis also mentioned Grant’s donors and said any who were upset by her comments may want their money back.
 When asked by reporters whether they were publicizing Grant’s comments to distract from the ongoing disciplinary hearings on the conduct of House Speaker Michael Madigan, D-Chicago, Welch denied the two were related.

 Capitol News Illinois is a nonprofit, nonpartisan news service covering state government and distributed to more than 400 newspapers statewide.
 It is funded primarily by the Illinois Press Foundation and the Robert R. McCormick Foundation.